-- 1. Each request for exemption or for modified activity must be accompanied by a physician's certificate.
-Such certificates are honored, but must be renewed each year. - 2.
-When the certificate will allow modified activities in class, the student should remain in physical education class.
-The teachers adjust the activities of the student to the disability. - 3.
-An exempted student may be admitted to regular physical education activities only upon presentation of a written statement from the same physician who signed the original exemption.
+- 2. After three days of missed Physical Education class the student must present the school nurse with a signed physician's certificate. - 3.
+A request for long-term exemption must be accompanied by a physician's certificate.
+Such certificates are honored, but must be renewed each year. - 4.
+When the physician's certificate will allow modified activities in class, the student should remain in physical education class.
+The teachers adjust the activities of the student to the disability. - 5.
+Following a long-term exemption, the student may be admitted to regular physical education activities only upon presentation of a written statement from the same physician who signed the original exemption.